Michael Wilkinson, 2015

 Allison Hajjar, 2013

 Allison, Class of 2013, works as a Therapeutic Mentor and a Therapeutic Training and Support Specialist for The Key Program, a local non-profit that aims to assist troubled youth and their families in pursuing productive and rewarding lives.
 She works with youth (Ages 5-21) and their care givers to assist them in meeting their particular goals.
-Typical components of her job are planing a community based activity for a client, assisting with an in-home therapy session, assisting family with coordinating with other service providers, and helping patients/clients navigate systems like School, DCF, DMH, etc. Allison is starting the Macro Social Work Masters program at Boston University in the Fall of 2015.
+Typical components of her job are planing a community based activity for a client, assisting with an in-home therapy session, assisting family with coordinating with other service providers, and helping patients/clients navigate systems like School, DCF, DMH, etc. Allison is starting the Macro Social Work Masters program at Boston College in the Fall of 2015.
 The program is research, policy work, and advocacy based.